Academy Members

 3. Candidates will be assigned a mentor to support them throughout the academic year.

-4. Candidates will have access to our BTB Resources Hub.
+4. Candidates will have access to our consultancy panel.
 This includes a pool of BTB volunteers who have agreed to give mock interviews and provide lectures on pupillage applications and life at the Bar.

 Academy members will have access to: